PaoloMazzon/Astro/docs/classes/Level.md

 `add_entity(entity, tiled_data)`

 Parameters
- + `entity -> lib/Engine::Entity` Entity class to add to the level.
+ + `entity -> Entity` Entity class to add to the level.
  + `tiled_data -> Map` If provided, supplies Tiled data to the entity.

 Adds an entity to a level, `entity` must be a class and not an instance of a class.
-That class must inherit from `lib/Engine::Entity`.
+That class must inherit from `Entity`.
 This method returns the new instance of the entity that was added to the level, and calls that entity's `create` method.

 ### remove_entity
 `remove_entity(entity)`

 Parameters
- + `entity -> lib/Engine::Entity` Entity instance to remove.
+ + `entity -> Entity` Entity instance to remove.

 Finds `entity` in the level, calls the entity's `destroy` method, then remove it from the level.